-Easy Keys Enrolment with Self-Services
+Easy Keys Enrollment with Self-Services

-The RCDevs’ Self-Service applications include an SSH key management feature which allows users to create their own SSH key-pair and get the associated public key automatically enrolled on the SpanKey server.
+The RCDevs’ Self-Service applications include an SSH key management feature that allows users to create their own SSH key-pair and get the associated public key automatically enrolled on the SpanKey server.
 The list of allowed SSH key types (RSA/ECC/DSA) and key length (number of bits) is configurable on the SpanKey server.
 The self-service generates a new key pair and securely provides the private key in several formats, including PuTTY and OpenSSH.
 A policy configuration can optionally enforce passphrase protection.
 The self-service access can be protected by an OTP login method with RCDevs’ OpenOTP.

 Automated Public Key Expiration

 Expiring SSH keys after a fixed amount of time is required for ensuring a certain level of trust for the user keys and to comply with ISO or PCI regulations.
 When SpanKey is configured with key expiration, the users are automatically notified upon expiration of their public.
 An email is sent with a renewal link allowing them to self-renew their just-expired public key.